Crime prevention and community relations programs

-The "Coffee with the Chief" program allows for a one-on-one conversation between the Chief and the Assistant Chief and a member of the community to promote a stronger relationship between the Police Department and those it serves.
+The "Coffee with the Chief" program allows for a one-on-one conversation between the Chief and a member of the community to promote a stronger relationship between the Police Department and those it serves.
 It is intended to create a more relaxed atmosphere to casually discuss any areas of concerns or suggestions for improvements that would aid the department in its mission to become the top police department.
-If you are interested in participating, please complete all fields and Chief/Director James C. Herring Jr. or Assistant Chief Jeff Gentry will do his best to meet with as many requests as possible.
-Chief/Director James C. Herring Jr. or a member of his staff will get back with you to confirm the time and location of your meeting.
+If you are interested in participating, please complete the Request for Program Form and Chief Jeff Gentry will do his best to meet with as many requests as possible.
+Chief Jeff Gentry or a member of his staff will get back with you to confirm the time and location of your meeting.

 Lost and found

 University Police operates a secure lost and found collection point in the Dispatch Office of the Police Department Building.
 Please call 2222 on campus for inquiries.
 Persons making a claim must be able to adequately describe the item and provide identification.

 When turning in a found item, the location and the name of the person turning in the item are needed for documentation.

 Also, many facilities on campus have a lost and found collection point in their administrative offices.

 The Murray State Police Department will meet with groups and university departments to provide a workshop on how to respond to active shooter incidents.
 The Murray State Police teach the Run-Hide-Fight program developed and promoted by the FBI.
 We encourage all members of our community to watch the short video, Run.
 Hide.
 Fight. ® Surviving an Active Shooter Event.
 Additional information on Active Shooter, including the video, can be found at https://www.fbi.gov/about/partnerships/office-of-partner-engagement/active-shooter-resources.
 To request this program, please complete the Request for Program Form.

 Campus Safety and Department Overview